Lucky Bamboo (Dracaena sanderiana) Indoor Care, Propagation and Common Problems

 Potting Soil

-The best soil for Lucky Bamboo should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients like this Tropical Organic Potting Mix available on Etsy.
+The best soil for Lucky Bamboo should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+All purpose potting mixes are great for this plant.

 Pruning a Lucky Bamboo that is growing in soil